Fish! (Version 3.0) is a simple game that can be built by a novice scratch programmer.

 The basic principles behind of this type of game can be used to make many different games simply by changing the background and the graphics of the sprites.
 A game set in space with a rocket chasing astronauts and aliens would be simple to create using fish! as a base.
-Note that this second version of the game uses messages broadcast between the sprites to control behaviour and cloning to duplicate the sprites.
+Note that this version of the game uses messages broadcast between the sprites to control behaviour and cloning to duplicate the sprites.

 We can build the game from scratch in simple stages:

-Creating sprite behaviour to follow the mouse is made easy by the point towards motion block available.
-Select the block and change the setting to show the mouse-pointer as shown below.
-A forever control loop is used to control the movement and the shark first points towards the mouse and then moves 5 steps.
+We want mouse-following behaviour foer the shark.
+A forever control loop is used to control the movement and the shark first points towards the mouse and then moves 7 steps.
 You can control the speed of the shark by changing this setting to speed up or slow down the action.
 You should attach the forever loop to the green flag so that the shark starts moving when the game starts.
 Notice also that the initial size of the shark is set here also.

-Random movement is created by using a forever loop to make the fish move at a constant speed and the random block from the Numbers section to turn the sprite a little with each loop as shown below.
+We want random movement created by using a forever control loop to make the fish move at a constant speed and the random block from the numbers section to turn the sprite a little with each loop as shown below.
 Add the bounce motion button so the fish does not get stuck on the edge of the stage.

 The game now has two sprites which move around the screen.
-Press the Green Button and the shark sprite follows the mouse and the yellowfish sprite moves randomly around the screen.
+Press the Green Button and the shark sprite follows the mouse and the fish clones move randomly around the screen.

-The game is nearly finished now but we need to create a bad-tasting red fish which resets the score to zero if eaten by the shark.
-Duplicate a yellowfish sprite and then import a different costume using the fish4 sprite image and delete the original costume and rename the sprite to redfish.
+The game is nearly finished now but we need to create a diver which resets the score to zero if accidentally eaten by the shark.

 The final step is to select the stage and import the underwater image from the nature folder as the background.